vim-advent-calendar/vimways.org/content/2018/markzen-mappings.md

 For instance, `dw` is like a program statement that deletes chars from cursor to the beginning of next word; it's a piece of code every Vim user will understand, like an 'if' statement in C or in another programming language.
-Thus, in Vim the media (the key) is definitely the message (the function to execute).
+Thus, in Vim the medium (the key) is definitely the message (the function to execute).

 Obviously, since alphanumeric keys are used to write "editing programs", there is a need to separate "programming mode" where the user hits `dw` to delete until next word,